ropensci/CoordinateCleaner/README.md

 ```

 # Documentation
-Pipelines for cleaning data from the Global Biodiversity Information Facility and the Paleobiology Database are available in \Tutorials.
+Pipelines for cleaning data from the Global Biodiversity Information Facility and the Paleobiology Database are available in \vignettes.

+# Contributing
+See the CONTRIBUTING document.

+# Citation
+Zizka, A, Silvestro, D & Antonelli A (2018) CoordinateCleaner: standardized cleaning of occurrence records from biological collection databases. https://github.com/azizka/CoordinateCleaner